phoenixthrush/windows-activator/README.md

 -   Once activated, the license remains stored on Microsoft's servers and cannot be removed from your system
 -   Automatic reactivation after reinstalling Windows, as long as the hardware remains unchanged
 -   Requires an active internet connection
--   Future support for Ohook activation may be added

 <p align="right">(<a href="#readme-top">back to top</a>)</p>